-Some of the drugs may interfere with the working of Drospirenone-Ethinyl Estradiol.
+Some of the drugs may interfere with the working of this combined contraceptive pill.
 There are also other drugs whose effectiveness themselves could be diminished by Drospirenone - Ethinyl Estradiol.
 Your doctor needs to be apprised about all the prescriptions and other medications you take before taking these birth control pills.
 Even vitamins, minerals, herbal products, and drugs prescribed by other doctors need to be made known to the doctor prescribing this particular medicine.
 Under no circumstances should you use this drug without consulting your physician first.

 Things to remember:

-- It is strongly advised that you use auxiliary birth control methods such as condoms or a spermicide when you are initially introduced to Drospirenone - Ethinyl Estradiol
+- It is strongly advised that you use auxiliary birth control methods such as condoms or a spermicide when you are initially introduced to Drospirenone and Ethinyl Estradiol combination medicine

-- You should avoid any kind or primary or secondary smoking as you may experience blood clots, strokes, or heart attacks
+- You should avoid any kind of primary or secondary smoking as you may experience blood clots, strokes, or heart attacks

 - People over 35 years of age must never try these pills this drug has greater possibilities of causing blood clots than other birth control pills